-- Growing followers and generating engagement: Increase a company’s presence on all active social platforms by increasing the number of followers and the level of interaction (likes, comments, and shares).
-To do both, you may be needed to create textual or graphic posts.
+Increase a company’s presence on all active social platforms by increasing the number of followers and the level of interaction (likes, comments, and shares).
+To do both, you may need to create textual or graphic posts.

 If you want to work as a social media manager, you should work on your talents in the following areas:

-- Writing: Whether you’re composing a post or creating a caption, excellent social media writing goes beyond proper syntax and spelling.
-It will be necessary to refine your copywriting talents in order to create appealing content that fits within a brand’s storey and voice while also engaging its audience. before applying for the position of social media manager.
+Whether you’re composing a post or creating a caption, excellent social media writing goes beyond proper syntax and spelling.
+It will be necessary to refine your copywriting talents in order to create appealing content that fits within a brand’s story and voice while also engaging its audience. before applying for the position of social media manager.

 2. Awareness of social media platforms:

 To manage accounts properly, you’ll need to have a deep understanding of many social media platforms, including their strengths, shortcomings, and user demographics, among other things.
 Knowledge of the following platforms is likely to be most useful: Facebook, Instagram, Twitter, LinkedIn, YouTube, and TikTok are all examples of social media platforms.